Jo Harten: Australia and New Zealand

 Since 2017, Harten has played for the Giants Netball franchise in the Suncorp Super Netball.
 In her debut season with Giants, Harten helped them reach the grand final but finished on the losing side as Sunshine Coast Lightning defeated Giants 65–48.
 In the final she scored 20/25.

 Ahead of the 2020 Suncorp Super Netball season, Harten was appointed captain of the Giants team.

-Harten was the victim of Cyber Bullying via Instagram for a game against the West Coast Fever that was lost due to a held ball in the last few seconds of the game.
+Harten was the victim of cyberbullying via Instagram for a game against the West Coast Fever that was lost due to a held ball in the last few seconds of the game.
 "Love me or hate me, I compete hard for 60 mins, but no one deserves this," Harten wrote.

+At the end of the 24/25 season, Harten announced her retirement from netball.

 England

 Harten made her senior debut for England on 11 November 2007 against Barbados during the 2007 World Netball Championships.
 She was subsequently a member of England teams that won bronze medals at the 2010 Commonwealth Games and at the 2011 and 2015 Netball World Cups.

 She was also a member of the England teams that won the gold medals at the 2011 and 2017 Fast5 Netball World Series tournaments.
 Harten was a prominent member of the England team that won the gold medal at the 2018 Commonwealth Games.
 In the semi-final against Jamaica, she scored a dramatic last-second winner that saw England reach a Commonwealth Games final for the first time.

 Harten captained England at the 2018 Fast5 Netball World Series.
 She made her 100th senior England appearance against Uganda on 12 July 2019 during the 2019 Netball World Cup.
 In 2020 she received an MBE for her services to netball.

+Harten announced her retirement from international netball on 24 April 2023, stating "I cannot give 100 per cent of myself both physically and mentally at this stage".
+She will continue to play for the Giants.